dmoprates/ProjetoWeb/readme.md

 * Funcionalidade de gestão do portal de notícias; (Concluido: 15/09/2025)
 * Front-End do portal de Notícias; (Concluído: 15/09/2025)
 * Funcionalidade de renderização dinâmica do portal com as informações do Banco de dados; (Concluído: 16/09/2025)
+* Funcionalidade de Comentários nas notícias; (Concluído 03/10/2025)

 ### To-Do
 - Configurar funcionalidade de envio de e-mail via PHP Mailer;